Final Conference: Religious Transformation and Gender

 This conference therefore invites contributions that focus on these issues and/or theoretical intersections via the theme of ‘Religious Transformation’.
 In this conference, we will especially focus on the various ways in which religious groups or institutions are transformed; the ways in which people are transformed by, or are themselves actively transforming, religion in their daily life; how public perceptions and representations of religion and the secular are changing; and theoretical reconsiderations of concepts as ‘change’ and ‘conversion’.

 We invite (junior and senior) scholars from religious studies, gender studies or related fields (such as cultural anthropology, sociology, media studies, cultural studies, etc.).
 You can apply with a panel session, or with an individual paper.

-Please send your abstracts to religionandemancipation [at] gmail.com, or use the contact page on this website to get in touch.
+Please send your paper or panel proposals, including title(s) and abstract(s) to religionandemancipation [at] gmail.com on November 15, 2020 23:59:59 CET latest, or use the contact page on this website to get in touch.